taotriad/BabySomnia/Video_guide.md

 JiU's favourite food seems to be...
 Food.
 She's open to try pretty much everything.

-Dami *hates* pineapple due to a traumatic experience, SuA hates coffee (no trauma involved), Handong loves chocolate but is allergic, Siyeon dislikes seafood.
+Dami *hates* pineapple due to a traumatic experience, SuA hates coffee (no trauma involved to the best of my knowledge), Handong loves chocolate but is allergic, Siyeon dislikes seafood.
+Yoohyeon doesn't eat olives.
 Gahyun doesn't eat sweet potatoes, while Dami loves them.
 Everyone loves noodles, but they all have different favourites...

 * **[3][9]** [Dreamcatcher mukbang series ep 1: chicken](https://www.youtube.com/watch?v=A8IB7WIQqhQ)